instructian/art3870/topics.md

 > https://youtu.be/W4AViRgrgkU

->Introductions, Syllabus Recognisance, Reciprocal Interview, github account, toggle account, git.io user pages,
+>Introductions, Syllabus Recognisance, Reciprocal Interview, github account, toggle account, git.io user pages<br>
 >Quick writing and pair share:  What is the web vs the internet?
 What is design?
 What is an  interface?
-What kind of >interfaces have you used in the last 24  hours?
+What kind of >interfaces have you used in the last 24  hours? <br>

->Basic responsive page using media queries on github using copy/paste
+>Basic responsive page using media queries on github using copy/paste<br>

 #### week2  -  9/27/2016 - 9/29/2016

 > Foundation Grid - What is a design grid?
-Personal Landing Page Attention!, Is this for me? , Does it work?, What is it?
+Personal Landing Page Attention!, Is this for me? , Does it work?, What is it?  <br>

-> Define your customer and brand : Culture, Customer, Voice, Feel, Impact, X-Factor,  using this [definition document](https://github.com/instructian/art3870/blob/master/definition.pdf).
+> Define your customer and brand : Culture, Customer, Voice, Feel, Impact, X-Factor,  using this [definition document](https://github.com/instructian/art3870/blob/master/definition.pdf).<br>

-> Laying out a landing page using Foundation Using pinterest for design inspiration - [Step-by-Step](https://github.com/instructian/art3870/wiki/Steps-for-Personal-Home-Page) in the wiki.
+> Laying out a landing page using Foundation Using pinterest for design inspiration - [Step-by-Step](https://github.com/instructian/art3870/wiki/Steps-for-Personal-Home-Page) in the wiki.<br>

-> **Semantic Code and Mobile First design** http://alistapart.com/article/organizing-mobile
+> **Semantic Code and Mobile First design** http://alistapart.com/article/organizing-mobile<br>
 >Chapter 2, datatypes, functions, variable,  Making a dynamic greeting to landing page p.56  Making a Styled Google Contact Form Uploading to ADA and Git .Working in class to complete and upload the pages to ADA and Github<br>

 > RESOURCES:<br>